(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Choosing your location based on trail difficulty will give you more options during your ski trip.
 This is one of the first time skiing tips we still use today.
 We don’t want to spend the day with few trail options, so we look at how many acres are open for our skill level.

-Ski runs are graded on levels of difficulty: a green circle (the easiest), blue squares (intermediate), and black diamonds (the most extreme, and can be double or triple black diamonds).
-Ski areas websites often show the total number of skiable acres and the percent of trails or acres by each level of difficulty.
-New skiers want mountains that have plenty of easy runs so you don’t get bored on the same few trails all day.
+Ski runs are graded on levels of difficulty: a green circle (the easiest), blue squares (intermediate), and black diamonds (the most extreme and can be double or triple black diamonds).
+Ski areas websites often show the total number of skiable acres and the percent of trails or acres by each difficulty level.
+New skiers want mountains with plenty of easy runs, so you don’t get bored on the same few trails all day.